landindonner/ELK_Stack_Project/README.md

 **Red Team Availability Set**: Web1-Web2-Web3

 One of the most important aspects of securing a network is ensuring it's **Availability**.
-The availability of network resources is a key component of the CIA triad.
+The availability of network resources is a one component of the CIA triad.
 Load balancing and redundancy are two ways to increase the uptime of network resources.
-In this network, several redundant web servers were created behind a load balancer.
+In this network, three redundant web servers were created behind a load balancer.
 They were grouped together logically in a backend pool.
 This means if one of the web servers were taken down, another instance can immediately receive traffic from the load balancer.
-In addition to creating this concept of failover, the load balancer can spread the traffic to multiple servers should the network be flooded with traffic.
+In addition to creating failover, the load balancer can spread the traffic to multiple servers should the network be flooded with traffic.
 This is especially useful in mitigating the risk of a distributed denial-of-service attack (DDOS).

 ## Access Policies
-**Confidentiality** is another key component of the CIA triad.
+**Confidentiality** is another component of the CIA triad.
 Confidentiality refers to the cybersecurity measures surrounding access controls to data and network resources.
 In Azure, this is accomplished with Network Security Groups.
 For this network most of the security controls for access to the jump box and the web servers were managed by RedTeamSecurityGroup.
 To harden the system a rule was created that only allowed web traffic to the jump box for system administration.
-The administrator's Public IP address was added to the rule to ensure only traffic from this IP address could access the jump box.
+The administrator's public IP address was added to the rule to ensure only traffic from this IP address could access the jump box.
 Additionally, all of the machines in the network were configured to allow SSH access for network administration.
 We added security to this potential vulnerability by only allowing SSH from machines with allowed public SSH keys.
-Finally, we added a rule that only
-SSH access from the jump box to the web servers was permitted.
+Finally, we added a rule that only SSH access from the jump box to the web servers was permitted.

 The ELK server was created in it's own virtual network.
 As a result, a separate security group was created to manage traffic to and from the ELK server.
 A rule was created to allow web traffic from the administrator's IP to the ELK server to view the aggregated log data in **Kibana**.
 Access via SSH was also permitted on the ELK server.
 Public SSH keys from the administrator account were added to increase security around SSH access.
 Finally, a **Peering** was created between the two networks in order to share traffic.

 ## Automated Deployment and Configuration Using Ansible